Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Drummoyne-Rodd Point has 73 active public transport stops, offering a mix of ferry and bus services.
-These stops are served by 43 different routes, together facilitating 6,389 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents on average located 141 meters from the nearest stop.
+Drummoyne-Rodd Point has 73 active public transport stops offering a mix of ferry and bus services.
+These stops are served by 43 individual routes, collectively facilitating 6,389 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 141 meters from the nearest stop.

-Across all routes, service frequency averages 912 trips per day, equating to approximately 87 weekly trips per individual stop.
+Service frequency averages 912 trips per day across all routes, equating to approximately 87 weekly trips per stop.

 Frequently Asked Questions - Transport